dartist/redis_client/README.md

 ### RedisClient

-A high-level interface with pluggable encoders/decoders providing high-level String and JSON-encoded values by default.
+A high-level interface with pluggable encoders/decoders providing API for native Dart types.

 All methods with **Object** types allow you to pass and return any object, i.e. any int, double, bool, String, Date's persisted will return native int, double, bool, String, Date types out.
 Any complex types including Lists, Maps are serialized as JSON and auto-deserialized as well.
 Examples of this built-in serialization support are visible in the [JsonEncoderTests.dart](https://github.com/mythz/DartRedisClient/blob/master/tests/JsonEncoderTests.dart)